Kenshiki Labs

 Control Plane

-The control plane is the part of Kenshiki that governs what the generation layer may see, what claims it may emit, and what policies apply across the system.
+The control plane is the part of Kenshiki Labs that governs what the generation layer may see, what claims it may emit, and what policies apply across the system.

 Why It Matters

-Kenshiki positions itself as a control plane rather than just another model wrapper.
+Kenshiki Labs positions itself as a control plane rather than just another model wrapper.
 The term explains where authority lives in the architecture.

 Coverage derived from acronym-level scanner output